Difficult Conversations in a Family Business: Why They Don't Happen

 That's the whole problem right there.

 Every unspoken rule about who defers to who, who gets the final say, who nobody will challenge — that was set long before anyone opened a business account.
 The business showed up later.
-The family system didn't move over to make room for it.
+The family hierarchy didn't move over to make room for it.

 So the parent is still the parent first.
 The younger sibling is still the younger sibling first.
 Nobody checks any of that at the door.